smar152/smar152/README.md

 * 🧒 she/her
-* 👩‍💻 Currently working as a Front End Engineer at [WayMore](https://www.waymore.io/)
+* 👩‍💻 Currently working as a Freelance Web Developer
 * 💭 I also make [comics](https://www.smarmakescomics.com) - and websites for [some of them](https://homequeerhome.com/).
 * 🍓 Will appreciate you if you try to pronounce my full name, Smaragda